Shellshock9001/DonnaAI-FinTech/task-5.6/README.md

 ### Req 1 — Audit all pages at 375px, 768px, 1024px

 All pages were audited at three breakpoints using Chrome DevTools device toolbar.
-Layout breaks were identified and documented in the audit record comment block at the bottom of `Media Mobile.css`.
+Layout breaks were identified and documented in the audit record comment block at the bottom of `Updated index.css`.

 **Issues found and fixed:**